khuttun/labyrinth/README.md

 ### `graphics`

 Implements a scene graph based 3D graphics engine using the [wgpu-rs](https://github.com/gfx-rs/wgpu-rs) library.
-Not specific to Labyrinth, but could in principle be used for other purposes also.
+Not specific to Labyrinth, could in principle be used for other purposes also.

 ### `util`